German IPT: An Overview

 What is a ‘permanent establishment’ or ‘corresponding institution’ for German IPT purposes?

 The law reforms did not specifically clarify at the time what a ‘permanent establishment’ or ‘corresponding institution’ was that would bring a non-EEA risk within the scope of German IPT.
 The primary concern related to global policies such as liability and miscellaneous financial loss risks that are not considered ‘special risks’ (i.e., don’t relate to fixed property, vehicles and travel).
-These types of global programmes for German policyholders, in particular financial institutions, are common in the insurance market.
+These types of global programs for German policyholders, in particular financial institutions, are common in the insurance market.

 20 July 2021